hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 `product A product A A`, just instead of making 2-tuples `(A,1)` you concat values into a string ;)

 [17:50:26](#16160898264548EMiOQ:gitter.im) <Rebol2Red (Rebol2Red)>:
-It makes sense but that does not mean i can program it í ½í¸›
+It makes sense but that does not mean i can program it ğŸ˜›

-[17:50:41](#16160898414549FgLkb:gitter.im) <hiiamboris (NOT THIS ONE)>: í ½í¸ƒ
+[17:50:41](#16160898414549FgLkb:gitter.im) <hiiamboris (NOT THIS ONE)>: ğŸ˜ƒ

 [17:51:15](#16160898754550cxXid:gitter.im) <hiiamboris (NOT THIS ONE)>:
-All the more reason for you to try! í ½í¸‰
+All the more reason for you to try! ğŸ˜‰

 [18:22:03](#16160917234551wnkJm:gitter.im) <Rebol2Red (Rebol2Red)>:
 I am not a student so i do'nt ask you to do my homework.
 I am 61.